deckhouse/deckhouse/modules/002-deckhouse/docs/FAQ.md

 {% offtopic title="Mismatched log retention periods" %}

-When deploying a Kubernetes cluster using Deckhouse, please be aware of the log retention settings.
+When deploying a Kubernetes cluster using Deckhouse, be aware of the log retention settings.
 By default, Deckhouse sets the log retention period to 7 days.
 However, according to the security requirements specified in kube-bench, logs should be retained for at least 30 days.

-Recommendation:
+Recommendations:

 * Pay attention to potential discrepancies with kube-bench requirements when configuring log retention parameters.

-* If you decide to extend the log retention period beyond 7 days, it is recommended to use separate storage for logs.
+* If you need to keep logs for more than 7 days, use a separate storage for logs.
 This will help avoid potential performance issues and ensure data preservation.

 Proper configuration of log retention parameters will ensure compliance with security standards and stable operation of your cluster.